16 Benefits Of Gratitude, According To Science & Mental Health Experts

 14. Gratitude can help you cope through emotional trauma.

-Research shows turning to gratitude as a coping mechanism in times of mental stress and emotional trauma can help alleviate some of the pain and prevent symptoms of PTSD and depression from forming.
+Research shows11 turning to gratitude as a coping mechanism in times of mental stress and emotional trauma can help alleviate some of the pain and prevent symptoms of PTSD and depression12 from forming.
 According to Rose, as long as you remain centered and stay breathing, even in the worst-case scenario, you always have something to be grateful for.

 "It's a great reminder to say to yourself, 'I'm already getting through this…and I'm breathing,'" she says.
 "As long as you are breathing, there is more right with you than wrong with you, and you will get through whatever challenge is arising."